byterubpay/byterub-site/_posts/2018-04-16-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-04-16.md

 **\<koe\_>** surae is there an updated multisig pdf I can look at?
 **\<koe\_>** the one from a month ago has some issues but if you fixed them then all good
 **\<suraeNoether>** koe\_ wednesday. and yeah, there have been some drastic changes since then
-**\<hyc>** difficulty? have you been talking to @zawy12 ? https://github.com/byterubpay/monero/pull/2887
+**\<hyc>** difficulty? have you been talking to @zawy12 ? https://github.com/byterubpay/byterub/pull/2887
 **\<suraeNoether>** hyc i've read through a lot of that, and zawy12 will be heavily cited in my work
 **\<hyc>** cool
 **\<suraeNoether>** let's see here...
-**\<suraeNoether>** I've also spent time organizing the first board meeting for MAGIC, April 27 in Denver. sgp and rehrar and myself and sarang and my wife will all be there, and we'll be doing it at one of the possible monero conference locations so we can kinda scope it out
+**\<suraeNoether>** I've also spent time organizing the first board meeting for MAGIC, April 27 in Denver. sgp and rehrar and myself and sarang and my wife will all be there, and we'll be doing it at one of the possible byterub conference locations so we can kinda scope it out
 **\<suraeNoether>** maybe we'll all go out and look at several locations and take pictures and rate the places by ratio of distance-to-taco-place by distance-to-hotels
 **\<sarang>** yessir
 **\<suraeNoether>** oh, and effing taxes